What's the best iPod? Which iPod should I choose? Which iPod do I have?

 iPod Nano - Due to its size and sandboxed nature the iPod Nano would make an excellent iPod for younger children.
 Those who generally want a svelte device with more capacity than a Shuffle will also find the little iPod a very attractive option, and if you do already use the NikePlus fitness service, then the integrated app might well prove a tipping point.

 iPod Touch - The Touch is a very impressive device, but it has a price tag to match.
 In many ways it strays a bit too close to the smartphone world to make it an actually compelling device for those who already own an iPhone.
-If you do want an internet capable, iOS device but find iPads a bit on the large size, then the iPod Touch will give you a good percentage of that experience, including a Retina screen, for about £60 less than the iPad Mini 2.
+If you do want an internet capable, iOS device but find iPads a bit on the large size, then the iPod Touch will give you a good percentage of that experience, including a Retina screen, for a bit less than the iPad Mini 2.
 One area where it really shines though is as an entry point to the Apple world for teenagers that want to communicate with friends, watch the latest YouTube videos, listen to their music, and not have ongoing bills for their parents to pay.
 And the newest models bring a better camera and faster processor.
 This is also the only iPod that will let you make use of your subscription to Apple Music.

 iPod buying guide: Is it worth owning an iPod these days?